TsionMelesee/TsionMelesee/README.md

 ### 👋 Hi, I'm Tsion Melese!
-🔭 I’m currently working on website and Flutter app development.
+🔭 Currently working on website and Flutter app development.
-🌱 I’m currently learning machine learning and firebase.
+🌱 Learning machine learning and Firebase.
-👯 I’m looking to collaborate on Mobile and Web development.
+👯 Looking to collaborate on mobile and web development.
-📫 How to reach me: tsionmelese526@gmail.com
+📫 Reach me at: tsionmelese526@gmail.com

-# About Me
+## About Me
 Hi, I'm Tsion Melese, a software engineering student at Addis Ababa University.
-I have a strong passion for coding, mobile, and web development.
-I'm currently working on Android and iOS mobile projects.
+I have a strong passion for coding, particularly in mobile and web development.
+I'm currently working on Android and iOS projects.
+Additionally, I'm diving into the world of machine learning and AI technologies, which greatly interest me.iOS mobile projects.
 Additionally, I’m diving into the world of machine learning and AI-related technologies, as these fields greatly interest me.

 # 💻 Tech Stack